 - CORe (noncredit or credit).
 You apply for CORe directly with Harvard Business School Online.

-- 1 economics course (microeconomics, economics of business, or managerial economics).
+- 1 economics course (microeconomics or managerial economics).

 - Before registering for the economics course, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 34 Business Rhetoric, which counts as an elective towards the program.